 Terrariums: Step by Step

 Terrariums: The terrarium, or garden under glass, is a self-contained environment producing its own climate.

 1. The container must be glass or another clear substance through which light can pass.

 2. Large enough opening to allow for the emplacement of soil and plants.

 3. The plants selected for a terrarium must have similar environmental needs.

 4. Terrarium must be thoroughly cleaned before use (to prevent bacteria growth)

 Terrariums fall into two general categories:

 1. Open: can tolerate some direct sunlight.
-However, too much sun may burn leaves that are in direct container with the sides of the container.
+However, too much sun may burn the edges of leaves that are in direct sunlight.

 2. Closed: A closed terrarium can also be an open terrarium to which a cover has been added.
 Closed terrariums should be placed where they will receive bright light, but no direct sunlight.
 If placed in direct sunlight, the temperature inside the container rises considerably and literally cooks the plants.